anaerobeth/BSS_SMS_QuoteBot/README.md

-BSS_SMS_QuoteBot
+Chess_QuoteBot
 ================

-A quote bot that texts you nerdy quotes when you text a Twilio number.
+A quote bot that texts you chess quotes when you text a Twilio number using Python, Flask and Twilio.